 Another attraction for long trips in Istanbul is: Exploring the excellent Belgrad Forest with amazing nature.

 Let’s talk about some places for those who have little time in Istanbul.
 You can climb Pierre Loti Hill and enjoy the view and discover all that historic walking area.
-Another amazing view which you can find in Ortakoy.
+Another amazing view you can find is in Ortakoy.
 We will tell you what you can eat in Ortakoy below.

 We also would like to introduce you to some hidden attractions if you are interested.
 Ataturk Arboretum is one of the greatest botanical gardens in Turkey.
-Especially for those who are looking for instagrammable places in Istanbul, this garden must be visited.
+Especially for those who are looking for Instagrammable places in Istanbul, this garden must be visited.
 Here are some local parks and outdoor places for you.
 If you are discovering Istanbul deeply, you should add to your bucket list, Macka Park and Gulhane Park.

 If you want to have a romantic walk in Istanbul, we are telling you the best places.
 Balat is a very colorful neighborhood for photography and cozy walks.
 In addition to this, Moda is another beautiful walking area which is at Anatolian Side.
 Catch or follow the Kadikoy-Moda Nostalgia Tram.